 Let's face it.
 This will not be the last time you redesign your website.
 At the time I write this, thefreecountry.com has gone through at least 5 different site designs since its creation.
 Tastes change, as do web dynamics.
 And as you get more experienced with your site, you may find that things that once seemed like a good idea hinder your site's growth.
 As a result, the redesign that may currently appear to you like the-design-to-end-all-designs will eventually be changed as well.

 One way to reduce the amount of hassle that you have to go through every time you make a site design change is to invest in a sophisticated web editor that is designed to manage such site changes.
 Most free web editors don't really have the advanced site management tools provided by a full-blown commercial web editor like Dreamweaver or a formerly commercial (but now free) web editor like Expression Web (see the Free Web Editors page if you want to find out more about the latter).
 Even though these free editors have "site" or "project" facilities, they are rudimentary at best.
-Commercial editors like Dreamweaver allow you to change your web design on a single "template" page and have all your changes automatically replicated across all the pages on your site that depend on that template.
+Many commercial web editors allow you to change your web design on a single "template" page and have all your changes automatically replicated across all the relevant pages on your site.
 (See my tutorial on How to Use Templates to Manage Your Website in Dreamweaver for details if you are interested.)
 You will thus not need to waste a lot of time doing search and replace operations and manual fixing of the odd page by hand.

 If this is not an option, or if you prefer to edit your website manually using HTML and CSS, then you should probably get a search and replace program to complement your usual text editor.
 Such programs provide numerous additional features that let you more efficiently replace common pieces of text across multiple files.